 Introduction

-The spirit of collaboration and cooperation that carried Tesuque through the plan update process will be vital to implementing the updated community plan.
-The process of collaborating to implement the community goals established in this plan is as important as the goals themselves.

 Implementation Matrix

 The Implementation Matrix lists many of the strategies of the plan, and lays out the responsible entity, timing of implementation and potential funding sources, where relevant.
-Recommended zoning regulations will be implemented with adoption of Sustainable Land Development Code.
+The land use categories identified through the 2021 Tesuque Plan are consistent with the Zoning Map and Sustainable Land Devleopment Code.
 Capital Improvement Projects will follow the standard process for submittal, evaluation and adoption by the County.
 The remaining strategies are voluntary initiatives, and may involve collaboration of the community groups, Tesuque Valley Association with County departments, other public agencies or organizations.
 The Tesuque Valley Association should create an Implementation Task Force to organize committees to be responsible for coordinating the implementation of each of these strategies and activities.